IQAndreas/markdown-licenses/gnu-fdl-v1.3.md

 number of this License, you may choose any version ever published (not as a draft) by the Free Software Foundation.
-If the Document specifies that a proxy can decide which future versions of this License can be used, that proxy's public statement of acceptance of a version permanently authorizes you to choose that version for the Document.
+If the Document specifies that a proxy can decide which future versions of this License can be used, that proxy’s public statement of acceptance of a version permanently authorizes you to choose that version for the Document.